-ing fault, the and warning lights come on and, depending on the vehicle, the message "Check ESC" appears on the instrument panel.
+ing fault, the sand warning lights come on and, depending on the vehicle, the message "Check ESC" appears on the instrument panel.
 In this case, the ESC and traction control system are deactivated.
+Consult an approved dealer.

 These functions are an additional aid in the event of critical driving conditions, enabling the vehicle behaviour to be adapted to suit the driving conditions.